Ryan Porteous

-Ryan Thomas Porteous (born 25 March 1999) is a Scottish professional footballer who plays for English Championship club Watford and the Scotland national team.
-He has previously played for Hibernian and spent a spell on loan at Edinburgh City, and represented Scotland at the under-19, under-20 and under-21 levels before making his full international debut in September 2022.
+Ryan Thomas Porteous (born 25 March 1999) is a Scottish professional footballer who plays as a centre-back for Major League Soccer club Los Angeles FC and the Scotland national team.

 Club career

 Hibernian

 Raised in Dalkeith in Midlothian, Porteous supported Hibernian in childhood and attended Dalkeith High School.
 He played youth football for Edinburgh club Edina Hibs and then Aberdeen before returning to Edinburgh to sign for his boyhood club.
 After establishing himself in the Hibernian youth system, he was loaned to Edinburgh City for the 2016–17 season and scored goals that secured wins against Annan Athletic (Edinburgh City's first in the SPFL) and Arbroath.

 He made his first team debut for Hibernian in a 2017–18 Scottish League Cup group stage match against Montrose.
 He then scored two goals in his second appearance for Hibs, a 6–1 win against Arbroath in the same competition.
 Although becoming a regular in the senior squad during that season (30 times an unused substitute in addition to six Scottish Premiership matches in which he did feature), Porteous also continued to appear for the club's Under-20s, whose campaign ended with a 'double' of SPFL Development League and Scottish Youth Cup.

-During October 2018, Porteous signed a new contract with Hibernian, due to run until the summer of 2023.
+During October 2018, Porteous signed a new contract with Hibernian, which was due to run until the summer of 2023.
 He suffered a knee injury in January 2019 that required surgery, which prevented him from playing for the rest of the 2018–19 season.

 On 20 December 2019, Porteous was shown a straight red card for a dangerous tackle on Rangers player Borna Barišić, with the incident provoking an angry confrontation between both coaching teams.
 Porteous suffered a serious knee injury during a Scottish Cup match at Dundee United in January 2020.

 He returned from the injury ahead of the 2020–21 season, in which Hibs finished in third place and reached the 2021 Scottish Cup Final.
 Hibs turned down a bid of around £1 million from Millwall for Porteous in January 2021.

 His 2021–22 season was disrupted by suspensions, as he was sent off twice and also banned retrospectively once.
 In the same week as his widely praised debut for the Scotland national team, Porteous scored his first goal of the 2022–23 season with the opener in a 2–0 victory at Ross County on 1 October 2022.
 Hibs announced in November that Porteous had turned down their offer of a new contract.

 In January 2023, Porteous was subject of interest from Serie A side Udinese and EFL Championship side Blackburn Rovers.
 Hibs accepted an offer from Watford, another Championship club, of around £450,000.